 The Pithi Chol mlốp period lasts from around three months to one year, depending on each girl’s progress.
 The girls are not allowed to leave their private house and meet strangers, especially men.
 If there is a need to go out, they must cover their faces.

 The girls learn housework skills (cooking, weaving, and embroidery), communication skills, good behaviour, social responsibility and how to keep their souls “beautiful”.
-According to ancient Khmer customs, it is difficult for a girl to find husband if she does not take part in the rite.
+According to ancient Khmer customs, it is difficult for a girl to find a husband if she does not take part in the rite.

 Mother guides her daughter on how to use a weaving loom and spinning wheel during the Pithi Chôl mlốp period. — VNS Photo Ngọc Diệp